 Patients associated with provider

 Persons defined as within the sampling frame for a quality measure based on their clinical relationship with a provider.

-Example: Clinician or facility delivering health care.
+Example: Patients associated with a clinician or facility delivering health care.

 Individuals who provide health care or a public health intervention, or employees of an organization/facility that delivers health care or a public health intervention.